opensafely/documentation/docs/jobs-site.md

 ## Publishing outputs

 You must seek NHS England approval for any publication or wider sharing of results, papers, presentations (e.g. submitting to a journal or a pre-print server, or uploading to any public facing website).
 For instructions on how to request approval, please see [this section](https://www.opensafely.org/policies-for-researchers/#all-datasets-publication) of the researcher policy document.

-Following approval from NHSE, you should also create draft public outputs for review.
+Following approval from NHSE, you should also publish your released results on [https://jobs.opensafely.org/](https://jobs.opensafely.org/).
 To do this, navigate to 'All outputs' which contains your latest outputs from within the "Released outputs" section of your workspace and click the `Publish` button.
+This will create a draft public output for review by the OpenSAFELY team; contact your co-pilot to prompt review.
 It is currently only possible to publish the latest version of all of these files.
+If you do not want to publish all of the latest outputs, please discuss this with your co-pilot.

 As part of publishing your outputs, you should also make the repository where your analysis code is written public.
 Refer to the [instructions on doing so](project-completion.md).